St Helen's School

 Sport Scholarship

-The 11+ Sport Scholarship offers a £1,000 reduction on tuition fees per annumb and is available to recognise sporting achievement and potential.
-Candidates will be invited to submit a portfolio of evidence of their sporting achievements, including a reference from their current Head of PE/Class, on or before the day of the Entrance Examination.
-Shortlisted candidates will then be invited to attend a practical assessment day shortly after the Entrance Examination.
-Candidates will be tested to assess above average fitness levels and be given the opportunity to perform in their sport.
+The 11+ Sport Scholarship offers up to 30% reduction on tuition fees per annum and is available to recognise strong sporting achievement and potential.
+Candidates will be invited to submit a portfolio of evidence of their sporting achievements, including a reference from their current Head of PE/Class.
+Shortlisted candidates will then be invited to attend a practical assessment day which will involve a fitness test and the opportunity to perform in their sport.
 They will also be interviewed about their sporting interests and ambitions.
-In order to be considered for this award it is expected that the candidate has strength in a sport that is offered at St. Helen’s.
-Examples of such sports are netball, lacrosse, swimming, badminton or gymnastics.
+In order to be considered for this award it is expected that the candidate has particular strength in a sport that is offered at St. Helen’s.
+Examples of such sports are netball, tennis, swimming, badminton or gymnastics.

 Drama Scholarship